V0RVYA/MPPS/README.md

 Models:
 Algorithm Driven (all of these have the solution in its entirety in mind prior to problem solving):

-	  1: Proceduralized - problem solutions exist as a set of hard-wired production -> solution triggered immediately upon encountering problem of the type
+	  1: Proceduralized - problem solutions exist as a set of hard-wired production -> solution triggered immediately upon encountering problem of the type -> !!!!!
+CURRENTLY FILE IS MISSING!!!!!!!

 	  2: Algorithm Retrieval - problem solution exists in its entirety as a set of statements in the declarative memory -> agent's productions then execute